The big government that can’t.

 He cites several examples.
 The Manhattan Project is one of them.
 The Manhattan Project employed more than 130,000 people in more than a dozen states and went from a clean sheet of paper to a deliverable nuclear weapon in less than four years.
 Despite the fact that so many worked on the project, security on it was air tight.
 It was an example of the government tackling a huge challenge and getting the job done.

 There are other examples.
 One of my personal favorites is the Apollo project.
 In May 1961, President Kennedy challenged NASA to put a man on the moon and return him safely to the Earth before the end of the decade.
-Nine years and two months after that challenge was issued, Apollo 11 landed on the moon’s Sea of Tranquility.
+Eight years and two months after that challenge was issued, Apollo 11 landed on the moon’s Sea of Tranquility.

 In 1940, when Britain was under nightly assault by the superior aircraft of the German Luftwaffe, and recognizing that the U.S. would be at war soon enough, the War Department sought a faster, more capable fighter airplane.
 One hundred two days later, the P-51 Mustang made its maiden flight.
 The P-51 was a triumph.
 It ran circles around German Messerschmitts and Japanese Zeros.